Newsroom / Global Health

 These adaptations influence far more than individual health and wellness.
 AMR has been consistently highlighted as a U.S. national security threat by multiple bureaus and initiatives, including the National Action Plan for Combating Antibiotic-Resistant Bacteria (CARB) and executive orders establishing federal coordination to combat AMR.
 The Department of Defense tracks superbugs as a matter of military readiness and safety, and AMR has been integrated into the U.S. National Biodefense Strategy.

 Many Americans – including the nearly 3 million made sick each year by AMR – are familiar with some of the diseases behind the AMR crisis, like staph infections, e.
 Coli and colitis.
 Far and away the leading contributor to AMR, however, is tuberculosis (TB) – the deadliest disease on the planet in history – accounting for a full third of global AMR deaths.
 Moreover, roughly one-third of the world’s population is currently infected with latent TB, and while dormant in most people, it will become active in up to 10% of those it affects over the course of their lives.
 It’s no wonder that drug-resistant TB, specifically, has been identified by the CDC as a serious threat to the U.S. and has even spent time on its priority list of potential agents of bioterrorism.
-The U.S. Senate agrees with the urgency to address TB, as expressed in the bilateral, unanimous passage of the End Tuberculosis Now Act just one week ahead of the UN HLM.
+The U.S. Senate agrees with the urgency to address TB, as expressed in the bilateral, unanimous passage of the End Tuberculosis Now Act in September.
 The bill makes the elimination of TB a foreign assistance priority for the U.S. by emphasizing research, diagnosis and treatment.

+That needs to change.
 Here’s how.

 R&D breakthroughs have led to shorter, more effective treatments.
 This laudable progress was the result of R&D funding – much of which came from the U.S. government.